Judge Mary Beth Bonaventura

-Mary Beth Bonaventura was appointed Director of the Indiana Department of Child Services (DCS) by Governor Mike Pence in January 2013.
+Mary Beth Bonaventura was appointed Director of the Indiana Department of Child Services (DCS) by former Governor Mike Pence in January 2013.
 The mission of DCS is to protect children from abuse and neglect, and work to ensure their financial support.

 Prior to leading DCS, Bonaventura served Hoosiers in Lake County for over 30 years, most recently as Senior Judge of one of the toughest juvenile court systems in Indiana, the Lake County Superior Court, Juvenile Division.
 Judge Bonaventura was appointed Senior Judge in 1993 by then-Governor Evan Bayh after having served more than a decade as Magistrate in the Juvenile Court.